 Facility Type Description Application Illustration Shared Use Roads Motorists and cyclists share the same travel lane.
 No reserved or separated space is provided for bicycles.
 As streets have low vehicle speeds and less traffic, they are more comfortable for people of all ages and abilities to ride.
 Treatments may include signage, pavement markings (e.g. sharrows, as shown in the illustration), lower speed limits and bicycle friendly traffic calming measures to slow down vehicles.
 The typical width for a shared cycling lane is 4.5 m.
 Low speed, low volume streets (local streets).
 Urban and rural areas.
-Travel Lane 3.0 - 4.0 m Multi-Use Pathways (MUP) Physically separated from traffic vehicles and shared between people walking, cycling, and using other forms of active transportation, like wheelchairs, skateboards, in-line skating and scooters.
+Travel Lanu 110-4-0 m Multi-Use Pathways (MUP) Physically separated from traffic vehicles and shared between people walking, cycling, and using other forms of active transportation, like wheelchairs, skateboards, in-line skating and scooters.
 MUPs are located in the boulevard of the roadway.
 MUPs may be uni-directional or bi-directional.
 The typical widths for a MUP are 2.0 m for a one-way facility, and 3.0 - 4.0 m for a two-way facility.
 High-volume, high- speed streets (arterial and collector streets).
 Urban areas.
-Trained Clarts & Sheemed Lines Friend Sheet States & Sheet Sheemed Lines Friend Sheet Sheet Sheet Sheemed Lines Friend Sheet Sheet Sheet Sheemed Lines Friend Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet Sheet She Bike Lanes A portion of roadways that has been designated by pavement markings, signage, and buffers in some cases.
+Travel Curb & Shared Use Path Bird Varies 3.0 - 4.0 m Varies Bike Lanes A portion of roadways that has been designated by pavement markings, signage, and buffers in some cases.
 Bikes lanes provide preferential or exclusive space for people riding bikes.
 The recommended width for a bike lane is 1.8 m and the minimum width is 1.5 m.
 Low- to moderate- volume, low speed streets Urban areas.
-Vehicle Lane Bicycle Lane Buffer Lane Sidewalk 1.8 m 1.0 m
+Vericle Bloycle Lane Buffer Lane Sidewalk

 Facility Type Description Application Illustration Cycle- Tracks A physically separated bikeway that is horizontally and vertically separated from the travelled portion of the roadway by a curb and buffer.
 Cycle tracks are designated exclusively for use by people riding bikes.
-Higher-volume, higher-speed streets (arterial and collector streets).
-Urban areas.
-Vehicle Parking Lane Buffer Track Strip Sidewalk Varies 2.0- 0.6 m 2.5 m
+Higher-volume, higher-speed streets (arterial and collector streets). or surr drough Vehicle Parking Cycle Tactile Lane Butter Track Strip Sidewalk Varies 2.5- 0.6 m

 Generally, the use of shared roads is appropriate on all urban local roads since speeds and volumes are typically low.
-Only in the rare instance, when right-of-way space is too constrained to fit the desired facility, they may also be applied to collector roads or arterial roads; however, in these situations the municipality must assess the operating speeds and environment to ensure it is safe for cyclists (for example, if the road is a high-volume truck route, shared roads should not be considered), and to determine what appropriate mitigation is possible if it is not conducive, such as traffic calming measures (further discussion on traffic calming policy and measures is provided in Section 6.3).
+Only in the rare instance, when right-of-way space is too constrained to fit the desired facility, they may also be applied to collector roads or arterial roads; however, in these situations the municipality must assess the operating speeds and environment to ensure it is safe for cyclists (for example, if the road is a high-volume truck route, shared roads should not be considered), and to determine what appropriate mitigation is possible if it is not conducive, such as traffic calming measures (further discussion on traffic calming policy and measures is provided in Section 6.3.2).
 Some mitigation measures may not be appropriate along arterial roads, which are frequently used by emergency vehicles and trucks, which do not mix well with vertical deflection measures.